Every Utopia Needs an Enemy

 Jews have functioned as the canary in the coal mine for civilizational collapse across centuries and across ideologies.
 They are useful to every rising order until they are not, and we are watching this happen in real time.

 Since October 7th, American Jews have had the disorienting experience of discovering which of their supposed allies were conditional.
 Progressive spaces that had welcomed them suddenly required a particular position on Israel as the price of membership.
-Those who wouldn't pay it were shown the door — or worse, shown what their allies actually thought of them when the calculus shifted.
+Those who wouldn't pay it were shown the door — or worse, shown what their allies actually thought of them once things shifted.

-The horseshoe theory — the idea that the far left and the far right, bent far enough, curve toward each other and meet — gets dismissed sometimes as a bothsidesing rhetorical device.
-I understand the skepticism.
-But what American Jews have experienced since October 7th is not a rhetorical device.
+The horseshoe theory — the idea that the far left and the far right, bent far enough, curve toward each other and meet — is not a rhetorical device.
 It is the lived confirmation of something the 20th century already proved: that dehumanization is ideologically malleable.
 That once you begin sorting people into categories of who counts as fully human, the machinery of cruelty inevitably follows, regardless of which side of the political aisle you're standing on.

 The political conversation in this country treats antisemitism as two separate problems — a left problem and a right problem — to be addressed by their respective tribes.
 The left is asked to police its own.
 The right is asked to police its own.
 And Jews are asked to pick a side and trust that their chosen tribe will protect them.